cuttlebelle/cuttlebelle/README.md

                                   // before we go into the markdown parsing "watchTimeout": 400           // This is the time in milliseconds the watch waits
-                                  // to detect a double saves action },
+                                  // to detect a double saves action "globalProp": {}              // A global prop that can be set here accessible for all pages },
   "docs": {                                          // Docs settings
     "root": "files/",                                // What is the root folder called where all